Cnidium monnieri: Medicinal use

 Cnidium monnieri (L.) Cuss. is one of the most widely used traditional herbal medicines and its fruits have been used to treat a variety of diseases in China, Vietnam, and Japan.
 As of this writing, 350 compounds have been isolated and identified from C. monnieri, including the main active constituent, coumarins.
 In vitro and in vivo studies suggest that osthole and other coumarin compounds possess wide range of pharmacological properties effective in the treatment of disorders of the female genitalia, male impotence, frigidity, skin-related diseases, and that, in this context, they exhibit strong antipruritic, anti-allergic, antidermatophytic, antibacterial, antifungal, anti-osteoporotic effects.
 Although coumarins have been identified as the main active constituents responsible for the observed pharmacological effects, the molecular mechanisms of their actions are still unknown.

 A pro-erectile herb from traditional Chinese medicine, Cnidium monnieri and its main bioactive known as osthole appear to have mechanisms similar to Viagra in penile tissue and the hippocampus; the influence of Cnidium monnieri on testosterone and cognition remains unexplored.

+Cnidii Fructus has also been used in the treatment of lumbar pain.
+The fruit is known for its anti-inflammatory and analgesic properties, which can help alleviate discomfort in the lower back.
+Traditional preparations often involve combining Cnidii Fructus with other herbs to enhance its therapeutic effects.
+Bioactive compounds in Cnidii Fructus, such as osthol, contribute to its pain-relieving capabilities.